Sociology: Sampling

-Quantitative methods are often used to ask questions about a population that is very large, making a census or a complete enumeration of all the members in that population infeasible.
+Quantitative methods are often used to ask questions about a very large population, making a census or a complete enumeration of all its members infeasible.
 A 'sample' then forms a manageable subset of a population.
 In quantitative research, statistics are used to draw inferences from this sample regarding the population as a whole.
 The process of selecting a sample is referred to as 'sampling'.
-While it is usually best to sample randomly, concern with differences between specific subpopulations sometimes calls for stratified sampling.
+While it is usually best to sample randomly, concerns about differences between specific subpopulations sometimes call for stratified sampling.
 Conversely, the impossibility of random sampling sometimes necessitates nonprobability sampling, such as convenience sampling or snowball sampling.

 Methods

 The following list of research methods is neither exclusive nor exhaustive: